Articles — February 28, 2023

 A workplace culture of health is more than a corporate wellness program.
 It’s an organizational approach that focuses on employee well-being and prevention.
 The goal is to make healthy choices the easy choices for employees to make.

-Actively encouraging and supporting employees’ healthy choices—including physical activity, healthy eating, stress management, and other wellness activities—makes it more likely that they’ll adopt and maintain these healthy behaviors.
+Actively encouraging and supporting employees’ healthy choices—including physical activity, healthy eating, stress management, and other wellness activities—makes it more likely that they will adopt and maintain these healthy behaviors.

 Why is a culture of health important?